 Sexual harassment is bullying of a sexual nature and includes the creation of an atmosphere of fear or mistrust.
 Hazing/bullying is not acceptable in any form in the NJROTC program.
 In order to safeguard our program from these problems our cadets are a available to be talked to and cadets are assured that they can go to whoever they feel most conferrable talking to ensuring that they have multiple contact persons who will take the issue seriously and act immediately to address the problem.
 We hold all of our personnel to the highest standards of accountability.

 If you have witnessed others being bullied or harassed, or if you yourself are experiencing this, please contact one of your NJROTC instructors directly.
-If you feel more comfortable talking with another cadet about this issue, we encourage you to contact our Executive Officer Olivia Kelly.
+If you feel more comfortable talking with another cadet about this issue, we encourage you to contact our Executive Officer Kelsey Zhao.

 For any case of sexual assault, harassment, bullying (or cyberbullying), and Hazing, the unit will conduct a disciplinary review board to determine the facts of the situation and then the outcomes for our unit.
 We also will bring these serious situations to the school's attention.